 Gas rebate cards are different from gas charge cards that are valid for a specified brand of filling station.
 You get more flexibility with gas rebate cards and their benefits are not confined to just getting rewards on buying gas.

 That said, I have prepared two separate lists:

 - Top 5 gas credit cards that can be used at any station.

 - Top 3 gas station credit cards that can only be used at specific filling stations.

 1. Blue Cash Preferred® Card from American Express

 This is easily among the best reward cards available, offering [email protected]% on your gasoline expenses.

 Incidentally, this is also the top credit card for groceries.

 Though you can earn any amount of cash back, the offered rate is not applicable if you purchase fuel from superstores or warehouses like Sam’s Club and Costco.

 - On buying goods worth one thousand dollars within the first three months of having acquired your first card, you earn 100 Reward Dollars that can be redeemed for a $100 statement credit.

-- Additionally, you are rewarded one year of Amazon Prime on signing up for a fresh membership, using your card and on qualifying the spending conditions within the same time period.
+- Additionally, you are rewarded one year of Amazon Prime on signing up for a new membership, using your card and on meeting the qualifying spending thresholds within the same time period.

 - On becoming an Amazon Prime member, you get limitless Free Two-Day Shipping on thousands of products.

-- Earn 6% cash back on purchases made from US supermarkets for a maximum of $6,000/annum,
+- Earn 6% cash back on purchases made from U.S. supermarkets for a maximum of $6,000/year,

 - Earn 3% cash back on purchases made at any U.S. gas station & specific U.S. department stores,